pskowronek/home-air-quality-and-assistant/README.md

 ### Screenshots

-Some animated screenshots how it works when interacting with voice commands
+Some animated screenshots how it works when interacting with voice commands:

 ![Screenshots](https://github.com/pskowronek/home-air-quality-and-assistant/raw/master/www/screenshots/screenshots.gif)